-For example, in some places soybean meal, or the left-over of tofu making, is cheap.
-So growers can fee the larvae a bit more with this stuff.
-As an estimate, for 1 kg of larvae, the feeding amount can be:
+In some places soybean waste, or the left-over of tofu making, is very cheap.
+So growers can feed the larvae a bit more with this stuff.
+As an estimation, for 1 kg of larvae, the feeding amount can be:

 |Daily feed amount for 1 kg of larvae|

 |4-6 kg soybean pulp|

 The larvae themselves can consume 5-10 times their weight.
 This means they can eat 5-10 kg of food easily if you let them to.
 But this is not practical to do due to the costs.
 So people adjust the ratio to about 1:1, 1:2 or some ratio that fits their needs.

 The average feed cost range in different places goes from $0.03 to $0.20 per kilo.
 Some places utilize the food waste sources that they can get for free or very cheap.

 If you grow these foods in your garden or have chickens or ducks, you can get some of the veggies & manure to feed the larvae.
 End-of-season fruits or foods that are available in abundance are great sources to get started.

 If you use rice bran, it's good to mix in some beer grains, spent cassava or spent barley.
 Because rice bran alone generates quite a bit of heat.
 Together with the body heat of the wiggling larvae, this can make the feeding area hot & uncomfortable for them.

 The very max they can go is 105-110F (40-43C).
 If the density is low, the larvae will find cooler places to move out.
 If the density is high, then this can make the larvae grow smaller & slower.